209 South 10th Street

 Her ‘family farm’ meant four generations, in three houses, on one farmstead.
 Her great-grandparents were just a skip down the sidewalk.
 Grandpa and grandma could be found along the same walking path.

 “That’s just how I grew up.
 It was like living in a three-house town.
 I never went to daycare.
 Grandma and great-grandma took care of me.
 That’s why I know how to cook and clean,” she jokes.

 Jennifer knew early on that she wanted a career in business.
 She attended Central Community College in Grand Island and then Bellevue University, earning a degree in Business Management.

 Family came before her career.
-While finishing her degree, she married her husband, Matt, and their family grew to include four children: Kenna, now in college; sons, Connor and Carson; and youngest daughter, Kamry, all three students at Fillmore Central.
+While finishing her degree, she married her husband, Matt, and their family grew to include four children: Kenna, now married to Jac with granddaughter Carly; Connor in college at Concordia University; and Carson and Kamry, both students at Fillmore Central.

 When Matt became principal at Geneva’s Youth Rehabilitation Treatment Center they moved to Geneva.
 Ironically, Fortify Group Realtor Karla Jacobson was the first person they met in Fillmore County as she helped them navigate the local housing market.

-Jennifer is now the business manager at the Geneva office and feels at home in the world of spreadsheets, statements, policies, premiums, and naturally, crop insurance.
-When she is not at work, she is almost always attending football, basketball and baseball games or a Panther Booster Club meeting.
+Jennifer is now an insurance agent and business manager in the Geneva office and feels at home in the world of spreadsheets, statements, policies, premiums, and naturally, crop insurance.
+When she is not at work, she is almost always attending a child's athletic event or spoiling granddaughter Carly.

 At their home west of Geneva, Jennifer’s farm roots show.
 The family’s large garden produced pumpkins, sweet corn, potatoes and many other vegetables.